GabeThatGuy/BeamNGTransmissionPack/README.md

 There are three types of shift logic:
 #### Balanced
 - Designed to best mimic the behaviour of a real dual-clutch transmission's shift logic, with some of my personal enhancements.
-- GDC Transmissions use [[#Gabe's Clutch Launch Technology]] (Derived from PDK Transmissions) to improve off-the-line acceleration and give more control when reversing.
+- GDC Transmissions use Gabe's Clutch Launch Technology to improve off-the-line acceleration and give more control when reversing.
 - Has nearly instantaneous downshift response for passing on the freeway, but will also keep the RPM low while cruising for higher efficiency.
 - Will not hesitate to downshift to redline on full throttle.